-This report is the fifteenth publication from the DNS Abuse Institute's measurement initiative DNSAI Compass.
+This report is the seventeenth publication from the DNS Abuse Institute's measurement initiative DNSAI Compass.

-The 'General DNS Abuse Trends' section of this report sees an increase in observed levels of malware in September 2023, compared to August 2023.
-Observed phishing in September 2023 decreased.
-This section displays twelve months of data for formatting purposes, additional months are available in the interactive charts on our website.
+The 'General DNS Abuse Trends' section of this report sees a decrease in observed levels of malware distribution in November 2023, compared to October 2023.
+Observed phishing remained similar.

-This is the sixth month we have included 'Specific Reporting', this is intended to show the spectrum of how malicious phishing and malware is concentrated across the DNS registration ecosystem.
+This is the eight month we have included 'Specific Reporting', this is intended to show the spectrum of how malicious phishing and malware is concentrated across the DNS registration ecosystem.
 It identifies registrars and TLDs with higher and lower relative volumes of malicious domain registration in their Domains Under Management (DUM), or new registrations.
 The Specific Reporting section of this report contains data for September 2023.